harshithvh/harshithvh/README.md

 - I'm a self-taught passionate BackEnd developer from India 🇮🇳
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate on AI & ML and automation related projects .
-- 💬 Ask me about Python, C.
+- 💬 Ask me about Python, C and Javascript.
-- 🥅 2020 Goals: Contribute more to Open Source projects
+- 🥅 2021 Goals: Contribute more to Open Source projects

 ## ✉️ Find me on